Over 60% of websites run on a CMS today, while many businesses still prefer custom-built sites for full control.

 While Content Management Systems (CMS) have many benefits, there are a few drawbacks that must be taken into account.
 Three key downsides of a CMS website are listed below:

-Potential for Website Bloat: CMS platforms frequently offer many features, themes, and plugins, which might result in a bloated website.
+CMS platforms frequently offer many features, themes, and plugins, which might result in a bloated website.
 Using bulky themes or installing excessive plugins can harm how quickly pages load and use up server resources.
-Website bloat has the potential to degrade the user experience and impede website optimization efforts.

-Security Risks: Security hazards on CMS websites are appealing targets for hackers as they grow well-known and frequently used.
+Security hazards on CMS websites are appealing targets for hackers as they grow well-known and frequently used.
 CMS websites may have security flaws if not regularly updated and maintained.
-They use outdated plugins, themes, or core CMS files, potentially resulting in data breaches, malware injections, or unauthorized access to the website.

-Limited Customization: Though CMS platforms provide various customization options, they might be restricted in terms of in-depth customization.
+Though CMS platforms provide various customization options, they might be restricted in terms of in-depth customization.
 Users are limited by the flexibility and capabilities offered by the CMS framework, which might not perfectly match certain design or functionality requirements.
-The website may need to be customized in ways beyond what the CMS can handle, which may call for highly technical programming abilities.

 What is a Custom Website?